Instructor & Coaches

-She has a Master’s degree in physiological psychology, is a certified Competition Coach and has had a long competitive career, all of which add to her broad base of knowledge of the industry.
+She has a Master’s degree in physiological psychology, is a certified Competition Coach-Specialist and has had a long competitive career, all of which add to her broad base of knowledge of the industry.

 Karen has been our barn manager for 30 years!
 She knows everything there is to know about the care of horses.
 She is respected and adored by all the horses and by us as well!
 Karen’s vast experience dates back to the days of Dwyer Hill Farm.

 Brian keeps the whole farm looking trim – mowing grass in the summer, blowing snow in the winter and doing all the maintenance jobs in and around the barn.
 He’s always busy somewhere on or off the tractor.
 Brian has been with us for about 8 years and is liked by the horses for his gentle nature and by staff and students for his helpfulness and sense of humour.

 Our 16+ wonderful school ponies and horses come in various sizes to pair with young riders to adults.
 We carefully select these partners to suit the wide range of experience of our riders from beginner to advanced.